-The Onshore Energy Security Program is delivering a wide range of geoscientific datasets which underpin an improved knowledge of Australia's onshore energy resources, including uranium, petroleum, geothermal and thorium.
-This is being achieved via a series of integrated national and regional projects targeted where the maximum impact can be achieved.
-The Uranium Systems Project is one of the national projects within the Onshore Energy Security Program.
+The Onshore Energy Security Program delivered a wide range of geoscientific datasets which underpin an improved knowledge of Australia's onshore energy resources, including uranium, petroleum, geothermal and thorium.
+This was achieved via a series of integrated national and regional projects targeted where the maximum impact can be achieved.
+The Uranium Systems Project was one of the national projects within the Onshore Energy Security Program.

-The primary purpose of the Uranium Systems Project is to provide advice to the Australian Government on Australia's uranium resource potential as well as deliver new pre-competitive datasets and concepts to the minerals industry which will promote new search areas and reduce risk in the discovery of Australia's uranium resources.
+The primary purpose of the Uranium Systems Project was to provide advice to the Australian Government on Australia's uranium resource potential as well as deliver new pre-competitive datasets and concepts to the minerals industry which promote new search areas and reduce risk in the discovery of Australia's uranium resources.

-As with other projects under the Onshore Energy Security Program, the Uranium Systems Project is working collaboratively with the State and the Northern Territory geological surveys under the auspices of the National Geoscience Agreement.
-Collaborative arrangements with universities, industry and other Australian Government agencies, including the CSIRO, have also been developed.
+As with other projects under the Onshore Energy Security Program, the Uranium Systems Project worked collaboratively with the State and the Northern Territory geological surveys under the auspices of the National Geoscience Agreement.
+Collaborative arrangements with universities, industry and other Australian Government agencies, including the CSIRO, were also developed.

 - To develop a new understanding of processes which control where and how uranium mineral systems develop

 - To map the distribution of known uranium enrichments and related rocks in Australia